logicalguess/angular-with-react/README.md

 The code is based on the simple component in this Tuts+ tutorial:
 [Introduction to the React Framework](http://net.tutsplus.com/tutorials/javascript-ajax/intro-to-the-react-framework/)

-Separate the presentation/interaction logic from the rendering.
+We want to **separate the presentation/interaction logic from the rendering**.
 This function does not depend on React, Angular or any framework, it only make very reasonable assumptions about what traits will be mixed in:

     var PlainSimple = function () {